 Cohabitation

-We recommend a one off appointment to at least discuss all options before or shortly after people start living together or before purchasing property together.
-This small step could potentially save thousands should a relationship break down.
-We offer a reduced rate fixed fee appointment for all new clients.
-Please request the family department on 01328 863231 in the first instance for all new family enquires.
+We recommend an initial one-off appointment to discuss all options either before, or shortly after, partners start living together, or before purchasing a property together.
+This small step could save thousands of pounds if the relationship breaks down and disputes over equity arise.
+We offer a reduced-rate fixed fee appointment for all new clients.
+For all new family enquiries, please contact our family department on 01328 863231 in the first instance.

 Contact us